epage/epage.github.io/blog/blog/iterating-on-test.md

 ## Strengths

-Before anything else, we should recognize the strengths we have today; what we should make sure we protect.
+Before anything else, we should recognize the strengths of the existing story around testing; what we should make sure we protect.
 Scouring forums, some points I saw called out include:
 - Low friction for getting tests up and running
 - Being the standard way to test makes it easy to jump between projects